aws-samples/sample-ollama-server/README.md

 By using the template, you accept license agreement of all software that is installed in the EC2 instance.

 ## Requirements
-- EC2 instance must be provisioned in a subnet with IPv4 internet connectivity.
+- EC2 instance must be provisioned in a subnet with IPv4 internet connectivity
-- Check the [On-Demand Instance quota](https://docs.aws.amazon.com/ec2/latest/instancetypes/ec2-instance-quotas.html#on-demand-instance-quotas) value of your desired instance type and request quota increase where necessary.
+- Check the [On-Demand Instance quota](https://docs.aws.amazon.com/ec2/latest/instancetypes/ec2-instance-quotas.html#on-demand-instance-quotas) value of your desired instance type and request quota increase where necessary
+- [Request access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access-modify.html) to models in desired [Bedrock Region](https://docs.aws.amazon.com/bedrock/latest/userguide/models-regions.html)
-- To use [Application Load Balancer (ALB)](https://aws.amazon.com/elasticloadbalancing/application-load-balancer/) with HTTPS, either [request a public certificate](https://docs.aws.amazon.com/acm/latest/userguide/acm-public-certificates.html) or [import a certificate](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate.html) into [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/).
+- To use [Application Load Balancer (ALB)](https://aws.amazon.com/elasticloadbalancing/application-load-balancer/) with HTTPS, either [request a public certificate](https://docs.aws.amazon.com/acm/latest/userguide/acm-public-certificates.html) or [import a certificate](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate.html) into [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/)

 ## Deploying using CloudFormation console